 Marriage and Immigration Status

 Applying for a green card through marriage to a U.S. citizen or permanent resident is complex.
 Couples must show their marriage is real and not just for immigration reasons.
 This requires a lot of documentation and interviews to prove the bona fide nature of their relationship.
 For those in deportation proceedings, the challenge is even bigger.
+Understanding the types of infidelity that can affect a marriage may also be crucial in these situations.

 For these individuals, there’s a presumption of marriage not being bona fide.
 This means they must work harder to prove their marriage is real.
 They need to show USCIS they plan to live together, with evidence like joint bank statements, lease agreements, and proof of living together before marriage.